jekyll/minima/_posts/2020-09-13-are-you-growing - Copy.md

 Is there an activity that you undertake daily/weekly, which if you consistently do for a year, would change your life?
 Are you growing?

 If not, when will you start?
-Is yes, what activity is it?
+If yes, what activity is it?

 I would love to know.
 Shoot me an e-mail at j.siddharth24@gmail.com